taketwo/mcf/misc/packages/polybar/notes.md

 ------------------------------

-Assuming there are no big changes to Polybar, updating to a newer version amounts to changing "version" and "sha256" fields in polybar.nix.
+Assuming there are no big changes to Polybar, updating to a newer version amounts to changing "version" and "sha256" fields in `polybar.nix` and running `mpm polybar` to re-install the package.
 The actual SHA value can be copied from the official derivation [2].

 References
 ----------